rhoadesScholar/FAAFO/KnowledgeExpansion/README.md

 # Knowledge Expansion via Error Distribution Prediction

-This repository contains the code for the future paper "Knowledge Expansion via Error Distribution Prediction" accepted at some conference hopefully.
+This repository contains the code for the study "Knowledge Expansion via Error Distribution Prediction" accepted at some conference hopefully.

 ## Hypothesis